pepplejoshua/proto/README.md

    - [ ] create new projects from scratch

+   - [ ] modify existing projects to run the code formatter or linter or static analysis without compilation.
+Will be fleshed out before work begins.

    - [ ] compile proto projects

    - [ ] fetch proto `units` from GitHub or else where for project use.